butterkitty/TerokNor/README.md

 * Do more prechecks on permissions for Google to make sure everything is set up right
 * Do more testing on the documentation (I rubber ducked it with someone for validation, but more is better)
 * Better security for the DB, especially TLS login and defining the password from a keystore
+* Automating more of the Google setup process.
+Basically automating everything after setting up gcloud init.
+The process is very complicated as it is.